 Of course, Shawn and his friend got lucky with these incidents.
 Others on the iRV2 forum weren’t so fortunate.
 Senior member Winemaker2 said,

 “Wish I had one last spring…18 wheeler took off my driver side mirror in a construction lane shift.

 Real cooperative on site…said just get an estimate and I’ll turn it in to get fixed… wouldn’t respond to emails or phone and when I went thru the trucking company he said I hit him!!!

 Insurance companies agreed to disagree and I got stuck w deductible & a claim on insurance.”

 Dash cams cost anywhere from $15-$ 300+, depending on quality and extra features.
 Most use a micro SD card for video storage, which may or may not come included.

 If you want one that’s easy on the budget just in case of accidents, this one from EconoLed costs less than $20.
 The dash cams aren’t as high of quality as other cameras but they still get the job done.
 If you don’t mind spending a little more for a better quality video and other special features, look into popular brands like Rexing, Bekhic, Vantrue, Old Shark, YI, Garmin, and FalconZero.

-Keep in mind state laws vary and many states don’t allow objects to be mounted to your windshield.
-However, a few states have provisions to allow dash cams, including: Arizona, Minnesota, Wisconsin, Ohio, California, and Pennsylvania.
+Keep in mind that state laws vary and many states don’t allow objects to be mounted to your windshield.
+However, a few states have provisions to allow dash cams, including Arizona, Minnesota, Wisconsin, Ohio, California, and Pennsylvania.
 An easy way to go around this?
-Mount your dash cam to your rear view mirror instead.
+Mount your dash cam to your rear-view mirror instead.